Krzysztof Dębnicki

-Krzysztof Dębnicki (born 31 January 1950 in Warsaw, Poland) is a Polish scientist and diplomat serving as a Poland ambassador to Malaysia (since 2018), to Pakistan (2007–2010) and Mongolia (2001–2005).
+Krzysztof Dębnicki (born 31 January 1950 in Warsaw, Poland) is a Polish scientist and diplomat serving as a Poland ambassador to Malaysia (2018–2023), Pakistan (2007–2010) and Mongolia (2001–2005).

 Education

 Krzysztof Dębnicki studied at the University of Ghana (1968–1970).
 He earned his Master's of Arts degree in history from the University of Warsaw.
 In 1984, he defended his Ph.D. thesis on political transitions in Nepal between 1950 and 1980.
 In 2008, he gained post-doctoral degree – habilitation – on political system of India.

-He speaks Russian and English languages.
+Besides Polish, he speaks Russian and English languages.

 Scientific career

 Dębnicki specializes in history and politics of Central Asia and South Asia.
 In 1975, he started working at the University of Warsaw Department of Oriental Studies.
 He conducted researches at the University of Delhi (1985/1986) and New York University (1990/1991).
 In the 1970s and 1980s, he carried out several road journeys to Central Asia, Pakistan, India, Nepal, Sittim, China (including Tibet and Xinjiang) and Mongolia.

 Apart from scientific publications, he has been also publishing in newspapers, e.g. Gazeta Wyborcza, Rzeczpospolita, Tygodnik Powszechny, National Geographic, The Guardian.